maweina/ambari-elk-service/README.md

 1. In Ambari Web, browse to *Settings* and click *Objects*.
 2. Click *Import* in the Objects area at top right corner.
 Select JSON file *ambari-elk-service/package/templates/kibana-import.json*.
 3. Browse to *Dashboard* and click the *Load Saved Dashboard* button.
 Select the imported dashboard *dashboard-demo* in the dropdown box.
-4. Now you will see 7 graphs/tables as follows:
+4. Now you will see following graphs/tables:
+    * Allocated memory/vcores per queue in yarn cluster.
     * The top-10 long finished mapred jobs.
     * The top-10 long running mapred jobs.
     * The average running time per queue of mapred jobs.
     * The average running time per user of mapred jobs.
     * The memory usage per queue of mapred cluster.
     * The memory usage per user of mapred cluster.
-    * The warning or error mapred log.
+4. Select the imported dashboard *logs* in the dropdown box.
+5. Now you will see warning, error or fatal logs of different service components.
-5. At the upper right corner you can change the time range to view at different time.
+6. At the upper right corner you can change the time range to view at different time.

 ## MapReduce Job Alert (via Ambari UI web "Alerts")
 1. In Ambari Web, browse to Alerts and select "ELK Default" in Groups dropdown box.